vitormv/notes-app/README.md

 This is a prototype for a Desktop-only Notes UI I developed on my free time.
 It has very basic funcionality, and a simple text editor.

-**This is NOT meant to replace your Notes editor 😁 Use at your own risk.**
+**⚠️ This is NOT meant to replace your Notes editor 😁 Use at your own risk. ⚠️**

 ![App Screenshot](https://vitormv.github.io/notas/public/screenshot.png)